 Words by Wilis Johnson and photos by Cooper Ray (unless noted otherwise)

 Deluxe was born from the experience of the mechanics and riders who work in the shop.
 The business itself is built around building deeper, more intimate relationships with the customers, the suppliers, and everyone down the line.
 Every bit of the shop has more effort and thought put into it: The focus here is quality over quantity.
 Being confined to a studio space improves the quality of the work and attention to detail of what is being produced – this is possible without the distraction of the storefront and what that entails.
 You walk into Deluxe and you realize how intimate the space is.
 Located in Bed-Stuy in Brooklyn, the lofty studio feels more like someones living room than a traditional bike shop.

-This is the nineth layout of the Radavist 2014 Calendar, entitled “Ascension”.
-The camera and location are noted on the bottom left of the document.
+This is the eighth layout of the Radavist 2015 Calendar, entitled “Los Padres”.
+The camera, film and location are noted on the bottom left of the document.